 See a medical professional.

 What are the common mistakes runners make when treating a potential running injury?

-The most common mistake is thinking rest will be their solution.
-A quote I like from physical therapist David Pouter is, “After all the studies tendons need tension load, muscles need to contract, brains and nervous system need stimulating, joints need moving.”
+Thinking rest will fix a problem is mistake.
+It is only PART of the solution.
+As physical therapist David Pouter puts it: “After all the studies tendons need tension load, muscles need to contract, brains and nervous system need stimulating, joints need moving.”